RohitRanga12/predict_customer_churn/README.md

 How do you run your files?
 What should happen when you run your files?

 - cd into the project root directory
-- activate the conda environment that contains all required packages for running the project
+- activate the conda environment that contains all required packages for running the project, by running the below command

+    => conda create --name <env> --file requirements_py3.8.txt

 - run the following commands:

     => python churn_library.py